-For heating and air services, inspections depends on your specific area.
+For heating and air services, inspections depend on your specific area.
 Some places use window units while others have swamp coolers on the roof.
 Refer to your user guide for basic check-ups but it’s also important to hire a professional each year.

-Central air systems are more complex, so having a professional come out and check the Freon or for other issues than may arise.
+Central air systems are more complex, so having a professional come out and check the Freon or for other issues that may arise.
 Not only does this ensure that the unit is running properly but a unit low in Freon will mean higher energy bills.

 For those in the Nashville area, use Lee Company, as this contractor provides such maintenance for heating and cooling units.
 For readers in Louisville, please contact us for recommended professionals for all types of jobs.